Toilets – Why are they sometimes referred to as ‘The Crapper’ ?

 Lets start with the ins and outs of the toilet, and why are toilets sometimes referred to as the crapper?

 A toilet is not just a toilet, it’s a life-saver, it provides our homes and society with sanitation and helps prevent the spread germs and disease.

-The pipe that connects the toilet to the sewer allows waste to be flushed away, but it also allows odours from the sewer to waft back into your bathroom.
+The pipe that connects the toilet to the sewer allows waste to be flushed away, and eventually end up in a treatment plant; but this connecting pipe also has another very important function, it also prevents odours from the sewer to waft back into your bathroom.

 The U-Bend acts as an airtight seal where water settles in the dip of the ‘U’ Bend which is installed in-between the toilet and the sewer, preventing odours from coming up from the sewer into your bathroom; and with every flush the U-Bend replenishes with fresh clean water.

 Now back to the question, why are toilets referred to as The Crapper?

 ‘Thomas Crapper (died 27 January 1910) was an English businessman and plumber.
 He founded Thomas Crapper & Co in London, a sanitary equipment company.
 Crapper held nine patents, three of them for water closet improvements such as the floating Ballcock.
 He improved the S-bend plumbing trap in 1880 by inventing the U– Bend.’